 We would like to offer you a run-down of our 3-month-long RV trip across the USA by RV.
 It covers over 3000 miles through 8 States (Florida, Alabama, Mississippi, Arkansas, Oklahoma, Kansas, Colorado, New Mexico).
 The first part is dedicated to the American South.
 The trip starts in Florida and goes through Alabama and Mississippi,… Continue reading How to Travel the USA by RV.
 Part One.
 American South: Florida, Alabama, Mississippi

 The Blue Ridge Mountains is a bucket-list destination for many people.
 Breathtaking views, clear mountain air, beautiful nature and numerous fun and adventurous activities.
 What else can you do to magnify your experience of the Blue Ridge Mountains?
 Well, I will tell you what: don’t settle for a regular hotel.
-Try something really special ...… Continue reading How to Vacation in a Yurt in the Blue Ridge Mountains
+Try something really special...
+Stay… Continue reading How to Vacation in a Yurt in the Blue Ridge Mountains

 No Name Harbor is known in the sailing world as a stop not to be missed before going to and from the Keys, as well as a place to wait for a weather window before crossing to the Bahamas.
 With only a bit more than 40 miles to Bimini, there is no need for an… Continue reading 11 Reasons To Bring Your Boat To No Name Harbor, Key Biscayne/Cape Florida